OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 its performance.
 These models have all been implemented as OpenMDAO components written in Python.
 This section will examine these components.

-It is assumed that the user has some familiarity with Python and the basic concepts of object-oriented programming, and has either installed an official distribution bundle, or has access to the OpenMDAO source tree.
-The following instructions will help the user locate the directory containing the pieces needed for the model relative to the install directory.
+We assume that you are familiar with Python and the basic concepts of object-oriented programming and have either installed an official distribution bundle or has access to the OpenMDAO source tree.
+The following instructions will help you locate the directory containing the pieces needed for the model relative to the install directory.

 If you have a branch from the source repository: